-If you don’t know how to put on a bracelet on your own, you’re in luck, because today’s blog is all about the easy ways to put on a bracelet, including how to put on a bracelet using a paper clip.
+If you don’t know how to put on a bracelet yourself, you’re in luck, because today’s blog is all about the easy ways to put on a bracelet, including how to put on a bracelet using a paper clip.
 Some people have no trouble at all, putting on a bracelet by their lonesome, while others struggle because they can’t seem to align the clasp properly.
 We’re going to show you how it can be done easily at home.

 This method is best used by people who can’t seem to keep their forearm or wrist steady while putting on a bracelet.